Christian Divorce

 - Present evidence proving the wife’s false allegations, such as:

-- Call recordings, CCTV footage, or messages exposing the false claims.
+- a) Call recordings, CCTV footage, or messages exposing the false claims.

 How to Strengthen the Case